Fred Hutch Nutrition Services

 Sometimes having cancer or a cancer treatment can affect your ability to swallow and digest food.
 This means you might need temporary physical nutrition support, such as tube feeding or intravenous (IV) nutrition, to make sure your calorie and protein needs are being met.
 We work closely with your physician to decide if this is the best option for you.

-Meet the caring, dedicated dietitians who take care of you and your family at Fred Hutch.
+Meet the caring, dedicated registered dietitians who take care of you and your family at Fred Hutch.

 American Institute for Cancer Research